 There are multiple airports in London and just about all of them are not even in London, so depending on your needs, where you’re staying, and budget, a taxi or Uber might not be an option for you.
 But there are many ways to get to and from London from each airport, so don’t worry.

 Use CityMapper to figure out what options you have for getting to your accommodation.
-Be sure to put in the correct airport, and to adjust the time so that it reflects what time you’ll be arriving to the airport.
+Be sure to put in the correct airport (there are five), and to adjust the time so that it reflects what time you’ll be arriving to the airport.
 Google Maps works too, but CityMapper gives costs for each option.
 The only option it doesn’t account for is National Express coach buses, which are usually fairly cheap, but you’ll have to deal with traffic of course.

 Although this is quite rare in London, also check with your hotel to see if they have an airport shuttle you can take.

 If you’re coming from a few times zones away, start shifting your sleeping schedule to bring it closer to London’s time zone.
 For example, if you’re from the east coast of the US, which is five hours behind London, about a week before your trip, start getting up and going to bed earlier, bit by bit.
 It will make the time zone difference a little less of a shock once you arrive.